It all started with my desire to educate.

 I was in college about to earn my teaching credential when I became very ill.
 I cancelled my spring break plans and stayed at home to rest instead.
 It turned out to be strep throat, and boy, did it knock me out.
 I was put on several rounds of antibiotics, not knowing that I was resistant to them and only complicating my illness.
 I was eventually able to go back to "normal", but nothing was ever quite the same.

-So in the spring of 2011, I enrolled in the Institute for Integrative Nutrition's health coaching program.
+In the spring of 2011, I enrolled in the Institute for Integrative Nutrition's health coaching program.
 Through this program, I learned over 100 dietary theories, and learned some skills on how to work with students to improve learning and cognitive performance beyond the four walls of a classroom.
 While the program was great, it left me wanting more.
 So I eventually became a functional nutritional therapy practitioner through the Nutritional Therapy Association as well.

-It's time we take back our health with real food.
+It's time we take back our health with real food

 "The food you eat can either be the safest and most powerful form of medicine or the slowest form of poison."